ManylandMods/manyland-documentation/docs/obfuscation.md

 }
 ```

-Thankfully, you do not have to write code every time to find the most used **obfuscations** due to the fact that Parse's **deobfuscator** comes with a set of useful predefined objects and functions:
+Thankfully, you do not have to write code every time to find the most used obfuscation due to the fact that Parse's **deobfuscator** comes with a set of useful predefined objects and functions:

 ```js
 ig.game.player // Self Object